MohamedAljoke/rbr_dashboard_api/README.md

 - [Docker](https://www.docker.com/)

+clone the project and then
 to run the project

 ```
 docker-compose up -d
 ```

-now you can used it at port 8000
+now you can use it at port 8000